brycewoodland/2024-03Fall-CSE474-CMLib-bryce.woodland/ChatterBox_SQAP_v1.0.md

 | 2024-10-02      | Initial Draft               | v0.0.1          | Bilbo Baggins             |
 | 2024-10-04      | Updated Section 1, 2, and 3 | v0.1.0          | Bryce Woodland            |

-## Change Notes
-- **Version 1.0**: The initial draft of the SQAP was created.
-- **Version 1.1**: A revision history section was added to track changes.
-- **Version 1.2**: The testing strategy was updated based on feedback.

-For more details on the changes made, please see the [Revision History](#revision-history) section.

 ---

 ## Table of Contents